ankostis/jsonschema/docs/errors.rst

-    If the resulting match is either :validator:`oneOf` or :validator:`anyOf`, the *opposite* assumption is made -- i.e. the deepest error is picked, since these validators only need to match once, and any other errors may not be relevant.
+    If the resulting match is either :validator:`oneOf` or :validator:`anyOf`, the *opposite* assumption is made -- i.e. the deepest error is picked, since these checkers only need to match once, and any other errors may not be relevant.

     :argument iterable errors: the errors to select from.
 Do not provide a